antiprism/cava_filter/README.md

 ```
 Usage: cava_filter [options] [input_file]

-Convert raw pcm_s16le stereo 44100 format to frequency spectrum data using
+Convert raw pcm_s16le format to frequency spectrum data using the cavacore
-the cavacore library https://github.com/karlstav/cava.
-If input_file is not
+library https://github.com/karlstav/cava.
+If input_file is not given the
-given the program reads from standard input.
+program reads from standard input.

   Options
   -h,--help this help message